tinkerbox/lets_encrypt_heroku/README.md

     $ heroku run rake lets_encrypt_heroku:generate_certificates

-Or you could do both at the same time:
+Or you could do both at the same time (this is not working yet):

     $ heroku run rake lets_encrypt_heroku:authorize_and_generate_certificates